 We don't use freelancers for writing.
 As we grow, I am sure we'll get there because it's always easier from a budget perspective to approve freelancers than to approve full-time roles.

 5. How do you compare the content marketing budget to the total marketing budget?

 The harder part of getting budget marketing initiatives is that we don't know if it's working right away.
 There's a leap of faith and a lot of selling off what you have.
 It can help if you position yourself as a tool that will help you or a person.

-Always remember that content is bigger than content marketing because the content is everywhere.
+Always remember that content is bigger than content marketing because content is everywhere.
 Talk to people in terms of what they'll see at a business level from the budget and not just how great their content will become.
 Going to a CMO with total visits on your website or a vanity metric will not fly if it's all about top-of-funnel acceleration.
 It's important to know who you're asking money from and talk to them in a language they understand.

 In the past few years, the content marketing sphere has seen tools being created to aid the content process.
 Some of the tools are wonderful but expensive.
 A discussion is required, and education needs to be imparted internally to express how the landscape is changing and how some of these tools are helping other companies and competitors deliver superior experiences.
 It's important to initiate conversation around the industry and the types of capabilities being launched yearly to enhance the content experience.

-6. What's your take on the AI generative space in content marketing?
+6. What's your take on the generative AI space in content marketing?

 I don't like the idea of automating content creation.
 AI can do many things, such as producing a pure copy, accelerating processes, and helping you recycle content.
 I'm all about that, but when it comes to content creation, everything should come from the data you're getting.